jeffnogueira/jeffnogueira/README.md

 ### Hi there 👋

-I'm Jefferson and I have 7 years of experience in Technology, today I'm a frontend developer at [NTT DATA](https://www.nttdata.com/global/en/) and graduate in information systems at [UNIPAM](https://unipam.edu.br/). <br />
+I'm Jefferson and I have 8 years of experience in Technology, today I'm a frontend developer at [NTT DATA](https://www.nttdata.com/global/en/) and graduate in information systems at [UNIPAM](https://unipam.edu.br/). <br />
 Even managing to develop very well in the backend, I have a greater focus on the frontend, in the creation of web applications and mobiles.<br />
 I have always been passionate about technology and innovation, with a slightly more general profile I had contact with the following tools:

-⚡ Programming: HTML5, CSS3, PHP, CakePHP, Wordpress, JS/TS, ReactJS, Angular2+, NodeJS, Express, KnexJS, Sequelize, TypeORM, React Native, IONIC, C#, Java, Spring Boot. <br />
+⚡ HTML5, CSS3, PHP, CakePHP, Wordpress, JS/TS, ReactJS, Angular2+, NodeJS, Express, KnexJS, Sequelize, TypeORM, React Native, IONIC, C#, Java, Spring Boot. <br />
-☁️ Cloud Computing: AWS (RDS, S3), Google Cloud, Heroku, Jenkins, Sonar. <br />
+☁️ AWS (RDS, S3), Google Cloud, Heroku, Jenkins, Sonar. <br />
-🖥️ Devops: Git. <br />
+🖥️ Git. <br />
-📉 Database: Oracle, SQL Server, PostgreSQL, MySQL, Firebase, DataStore, MongoDB. <br />
+📉 Oracle, SQL Server, PostgreSQL, MySQL, Firebase, DataStore, MongoDB. <br />

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=jeffnogueira&langs_count=5&layout=compact)